Fang Hongwei

-Fang Hongwei (Simplified Chinese: 方红卫; Traditional Chinese: 方紅衛; born June 1966) was a Chinese politician and entrepreneur from Fuping, Shaanxi.
+Fang Hongwei (方红卫; born June 1966) was a Chinese politician and entrepreneur from Fuping, Shaanxi.
 He graduated from the Department of Automotive Engineering at Tsinghua University.
-He previously served as Chairman of Shaanxi Automobile Group, Deputy Secretary, Mayor, and Party Secretary of Hanzhong, Secretary-General of the CPC Shaanxi Provincial Committee, and Party Secretary Xi’an.
+He previously served as Chairman of Shaanxi Automobile Group, Chinese Communist Party Deputy Committee Secretary, Mayor, and Party Secretary of Hanzhong, Party Secretary of Shaanxi, and Party Secretary of Xi'an.

 In November 2025, Fang was placed under disciplinary review and investigation for serious violations of discipline and law.

 Biography

 Fang graduated in 1989 from the Department of Automotive Engineering at Tsinghua University, majoring in Automobile Engineering.
 After graduation, he joined Shaanxi Automobile Group, where he served successively as General Manager (2002), Chairman (2008), and Chairman of Shaanxi Automobile Holding Group (2012).

-In April 2015, he was transferred to Baoji, serving as Vice Mayor and Member of the Standing Committee of the CPC Baoji Municipal Committee.
+In April 2015, he was transferred to Baoji, serving as Vice Mayor and Member of the Standing Committee of the CCP Baoji Municipal Committee.

-In July 2016, he was transferred to Executive Vice Mayor of Weinan and Member of the Standing Committee of the CPC Weinan Municipal Committee.
+In July 2016, he was transferred to Executive Vice Mayor of Weinan and Member of the Standing Committee of the CCP Weinan Municipal Committee.

-In January 2017, Fang was appointed Deputy Secretary of the CPC Hanzhong Municipal Committee and Party Secretary of the Municipal Government Leadership Group; the following month, he was elected Mayor of Hanzhong.
+In January 2017, Fang was appointed Deputy Secretary of the CCP Hanzhong Municipal Committee and Party Secretary of the Municipal Government Leadership Group; the following month, he was elected Mayor of Hanzhong.